Amul-Thantharate/Aws-Project-Golang/README.md

 ### 7. Sftp-Transfer-Family-Terraform
 This project sets up a secure SFTP server using AWS Transfer Family, managed with Terraform.
 It provides a fully managed SFTP service that automatically scales based on your needs.

+### 8. SecureCertAccess 🔒
+IAM Roles Anywhere allows on-premises servers, containers, and applications to use X.509 certificates to obtain temporary AWS credentials.
+This eliminates the need to manage long-term AWS credentials outside of AWS.

 ## 🔧️ Prerequisites

 Before you begin, ensure you have the following installed: